BarryJacobs/astro-blog-sanity/README.md

 ## Bun

-I've used Bun as the package manager and local dev server.
+Bun has been used as the package manager and local dev server.
 The offical documentation can be found [here](https://bun.sh/).

 ### Commands